mingfujacky/Lecture-Data-Structure/ch07_abstract_data_type.md

   }
 ---
 # Chapter 7: Abstract Data Types
-- **Abstract data type (ADT)** is a mathematical model for data types, defined by its behavior from the point of view of data users specifically in terms of
+- **Abstract data type (ADT)** is a abstract model for data types, defined by its behavior from the point of view of data users specifically in terms of
   - possible values
   - possible operations
   - behavior of operations